G-Research/prommsd/README.md

 Parameters:

 - `msd_identifiers`: Labels to use to uniquely identify an alert.
-(Often "job" would be enough, but because the dead man's handle is a shared instance you may also need to include namespace, or other variables).
+(Often "job" would be enough, but because the monitoring safety device is a shared instance you may also need to include namespace, or other variables).
 Space separated.
 - `msd_alertname`: Alert name to use for the triggered alert.
 - `msd_override_labels`: All the labels from the alert will be copied, but override